-In addition to the turbulent heat flux, the changes of long / short wave radiation and the ocean circulation also have effects on the change of the SST.
+In addition to the turbulent heat flux, the changes of longand short-wave radiation and the ocean circulation also have effects on the change of the SST.
 The long-wave radiation on the sea surface is mainly determined by SST, while the change of short-wave radiation does not have a strong relationship with the NAO (the figure is omitted).
-The simulated relationship between the SST and the NAO by the CMIP5 models may be also related to the NAO-driven horizontal heat advection, although some other studies have argued that the impact of ocean heat advection on the change of SST in the subtropical NA is mainly on the decadal scale (Delworth et al., 1998, Krahmann et al., 2001).
+The simulated relationship between the SST and the NAO by the CMIP5 models may be also related to the NAO-driven horizontal heat advection, although some other studies have argued that the impact of ocean heat advection on the change of SST in the subtropical NA is mainly on a decadal scale (Delworth and Mehta, 1998; Krahmann et al., 2001).

-440 From the observation-based RCs of surface seawater meridional velocity (vo) anomalies against the NAO in winter (Fig. 10a), it can be seen that on the interannual scale, in the subtropical NA the observed vo (positive values indicate northward) anomalies has a significant positive response to the NAO, and in the subpolar NA it has a significant negative response to the NAO.
-The observed and simulated correlation coefficients between the winter-averaged SST anomalies and the SST variations caused by NAO-driven vo on the interannual scale which are calculated with Eqs.
-7-8 are shown in Figure 10b.
-There seems no obvious regular distribution of the influence of the NAO-driven vo on the SST which can be related to the tripole pattern of the response of the SST anomalies to the NAO (Fig. 10b), so on the interannual time scale the role of the heat advection to the change of the SST in the NA can be ignored.
+From the observation-based RCs of vo anomalies against the NAO in winter (Fig. 10a), it can be seen that on an interannual scale in the subtropical NA the observed vo (positive values indicate northward) anomalies have a significant positive response to the NAO, and in the subpolar NA they have a significant negative response to the NAO.
+The observed and simulated correlation coefficients between the winteraverage SST anomalies and the SST variations caused by NAO-driven vo on an interannual scale, which are calculated with Eqs.
+(7) and (8), are shown in Fig. 10b.
+There seems no obvious regular distribution of the influence of the NAOdriven vo on the SST which can be related to the tripole pattern of the response of the SST anomalies to the NAO (Fig. 10b), so on an interannual timescale the role of the heat advection to the change of the SST in the NA can be ignored.